 417: Why is it that dark cocoa has such health benefits?

 A.O.: Raw cocoa beans are one of the highest antioxidant-rich foods out there.
 What happens is you can get damaged cells, and antioxidants help fight inflammation and repair those damaged cells.

-As 417-land’s Askinosie Chocolate gains notoriety well outside Springfield (it’s sold at Target now!), we decided to get back to the company’s roots and follow along as a cocoa bean makes its way from the drawing board to the finished product produced in 417-land.
+As Springfield's Askinosie Chocolate gains notoriety well outside southwest Missouri (it’s sold at Target now!), we decided to get back to the company’s roots and follow along as a cocoa bean makes its way from the drawing board to the finished product produced in the Ozarks.
 Here’s the trail of one of our favorite Askinosie Chocolate bars: the Toasted Coconut CollaBARation Bar.

 Calorie counters be damned!
 Especially when Old Man Winter settles in, there’s nothing like an order of churros to melt away our blues.
 Two doughy breadsticks are piped full of diced apples and fried to perfection before being nestled under a scoop of cold ice cream that oozes its way into every crook of the churro.
 Topping the whole delicious mess is a drizzle of chocolate syrup and a sprinkle of cinnamon and sugar.
 Not sweet enough?
 You can always order yours with whipped cream.

 Maria’s Mexican Restaurant, 406 South Ave., Springfield